resume

 About

 Following Imperial position David joined as a Lecturer in Applied Mathematics the faculty at the Department of Mathematical Sciences, Loughborough University, Loughborough, UK.
-Now Senior Lecturer in Applied Mathematics and Senior Tutor for Department of Mathematical Sciences, Loughborough University, Loughborough, UK.
+Now Senior Lecturer, Department of Mathematical Sciences and Associate Dean for Education and Student Experience, Loughborough University, Loughborough, UK.
 His Loughborough web page is available here.
 The information below was of relevance whilst a postdoctoral research associate in the Complex Multiscale Systems group.

 I was a postdoctoral research associate in the Complex Multiscale Systems group lead by Professor Serafim Kalliadasis in the Department of Chemical Engineering at Imperial College London.
 Prior to this, I completed my PhD under the supervision of Dr Jonathan Evans in the Mathematics department at the University of Bath.